www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_05_Lab.md

 1. On the **az303005a-lbruletcp80** blade, in the **Session persistence** drop-down list, select **Client IP** and then select **Save**.

-1. Wait for the update to complete and, from the Cloud Shell pane, re-run the following to test load balancing of HTTP traffic to the Azure VMs in the backend pool of the Azure load balancer without session persistence (replace the `<lb_IP_address>` placeholder with the IP address of the front end of the load balancer you identified earlier):
+1. Wait for the update to complete and, from the Cloud Shell pane, re-run the following to test load balancing of HTTP traffic to the Azure VMs in the backend pool of the Azure load balancer with session persistence (replace the `<lb_IP_address>` placeholder with the IP address of the front end of the load balancer you identified earlier):

    ```Bash
    for i in {1..4}; do curl <lb_IP_address>; done